 They always end.

-Life will eventually return to normal, and hard times always bring us some treasures.
+And hard times always bring us some treasures.

 I am watching my fellow Americans step up to the plate in amazing ways.

-I went to the fabric store yesterday for supplies to buy to make masks, and they're running out of supplies because so many people are getting behind their sewing machines and making masks to give away.
+I went to the fabric store yesterday for supplies to buy, to make masks, and they're running out of supplies because so many people are getting behind their sewing machines and making masks to give away.

 The people who are hauling these goods night and day, the people who are stocking the shelves, still dealing with the public, and our health care workers.